MoipatiThoobe/AWS-challenge-week-1/README.md

 Description: Introduction to CloudFormation SFID - Virtual Private Cloud (VPC)
 ```

-7.2 Add the foollowing code to the bottom of the YAML file and then save the file
+7.2 Add the following code to the bottom of the YAML file and then save the file

 ```
 Outputs: